waste-of-kindergarten/xpython37-v0.1/python/Doc/reference/datamodel.rst

    related to mathematical numbers, but subject to the limitations of numerical representation in computers.

+   The string representations of the numeric classes, computed by :meth:`~object.__repr__` and :meth:`~object.__str__`, have the following
+   properties:

+   * They are valid numeric literals which, when passed to their class constructor, produce an object having the value of the original numeric.

+   * The representation is in base 10, when possible.

+   * Leading zeros, possibly excepting a single zero before a decimal point, are not shown.

+   * Trailing zeros, possibly excepting a single zero after a decimal point, are not shown.

+   * A sign is shown only when the number is negative.

    Python distinguishes between integers, floating point numbers, and complex
    numbers: